solid/process/solid-editors-tr-process.md

 ## Actions if rough consensus cannot be reached

-* Assignee should attempt to convene a higher-bandwidth conversation, like a scheduled video conference.
+* Assignee should attempt to convene a higher-bandwidth conversation, such as a scheduled video conference.
 * Editors should actively seek consensus on subissues, and see if consensus can be recorded on these and new issues opened for the subissues.
-* Editors should assess where disagreement stems from.
+* Editors should assess from whence disagreement has stemmed.
-   * An issue may exit unsuccessfully and be moved back to the backlog if disagreement stems from e.g. insufficient implementation experience or performance considerations.
+   * An issue may exit unsuccessfully and be moved back to the backlog if disagreement stems from, for instance, insufficient implementation experience or performance considerations.
-   * If use cases or requirements are unclear and disagreements stem from this, then Editors should exit the current phase and enter a UCR phase.
+   * If disagreements stem from a lack of clarity in use cases or requirements, then Editors should exit the current phase and enter a UCR phase.
-* Ultimately, some issues will need to be decided in a face-to-face meeting, as only that format can provide sufficient emotional and conversational bandwidth.
+* Ultimately, some issues will need to be decided in face-to-face meetings, as only that format can provide sufficient emotional and conversational bandwidth.

 ## Within monthly cycles